Docs are available before the release of Designer Cloud so you can get a sneak peek. This content might change between now and the official release.

 Tile Method: Select the range pattern used to assign tile value.

-Assigns tiles to cover a range of values where each tile has the same total of the Sum field based on the sort order of the incoming records.
+Assigns tiles to cover a range of values where each tile has the same total of the Sum field based on the sort order of the incoming rows.

 Create Tiles with Equal Total Values